Pioneer UDP-LX800 4K UHD Blu-ray player review

 While 2019 has only just begun, we might have already found the best 4K player of the year in the Pioneer UDP-LX800 - fabulously over-engineered and costing a staggering £1,899 (AU$3,999, around $2,449), it stands as a testament to Pioneer’s almost unreasonable pursuit of excellence.

-This player is absolutely tailor-made to maximize the performance of 4K Blu-ray discs as well as regular Blu-rays, it’s also compatible with SACD and DVD-A discs, and works wonders on good ol' CDs and DVDs, too.
+This player is absolutely tailor-made to maximize the performance of 4K Blu-ray discs as well as regular Blu-rays, however it’s also compatible with SACD, DVD-A discs, and works wonders on good ol' CDs and DVDs, too.

 Design